0akhilesh9/basic_ml_algos/readme.txt

-Implementation of few basic machine learning algorithms.
+Implementation of a few basic machine learning algorithms.